ollej/macroquad-introduktion/macroquad-introduction-book-english/src/ch1-first-program.md

 files placed in the correct place, in the root of the branch `gh-pages`, but no web page will be created.
 You need to change a configuration of the GitHub repository under **Settings** > **Pages** > **Build and deployment**.
-Set `gh-pages` as the branch to deploy the web page from.
+Set `gh-pages` as the branch from which to deploy the web page.

 ![Github Pages Settings](images/github-pages-settings.png)